zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/cloud-system-architecture.md

 <div data-full-width="true">
 <figure><img src="../../.gitbook/assets/cloud_architecture_scenario_2a.png" alt=""><figcaption><p>Scenario 2a: Hybrid SaaS deployment</p></figcaption></figure>
 </div>

+{% hint style="info" %}
+This is the default architecture that is setup when you when you [sign up for ZenML Cloud](https://cloud.zenml.io).
+For other scenarios, [contact us on Slack](https://zenml.io/slack).
+{% endhint %}

 This scenario builds on top of Scenario 1, with the exception being that some "Data Artifacts" move over the customer cloud, specifically the data produced by ZenML itself.
 This can be set up quite easily by setting up an [artifact store](../../stacks-and-components/component-guide/artifact-stores/) with your MLOps stack.
 However, the data logged via MLflow is still stored on the ZenML side (e.g. experiments, metadata, models).